spikezz/Driverless/README.md

 <br />

-    4.Development of Path-planning algorithm with is robust against complex senario
+    4.Development of Path-planning algorithm which is robust against complex senario

 <br />